shreya2057/shreya2057/README.md

 :computer: I also possess knowledge of Oracle BI Publisher and SQL, enabling me to generate Excel and RTF reports.

-:phone: Additionally, I have also worked on Flutter projects.
+:iphone: Additionally, I have also worked on Flutter projects.

 :book: Studied BSc.CS at Kathmandu University, Dhulikhel Nepal.

 :nerd_face: I love reading novel.

-:computer: Worked as Software Intern at LIS Nepal
+:office: Worked as Software Intern at LIS Nepal

 <br/>
 <br/>